MorelliCode/css-exercises-MorelliCode/foundations/01-css-methods/README.md

 ### Self Check
 - Did you use all three methods of adding CSS to an HTML file?
+  - Yes: External, Internal & Inline.
 - Did you properly link the external CSS file in the HTML file?
+  - Yes.
+I created a "styles.css" in the same directory of the "index.html"
+  - I also applied "font-family: Calibri, sans-serif" to all selectors (styles.css).
+I find it easier on the eyes.
 - Does the `div` element have CSS added via the external method?
+  - Yes.
 - Does the `p` element have CSS added via the internal method?
+  - Yes.
 - Does the `button` element have CSS added via the inline method?
+  - Yes.